 This activity is a great directional activity and allows your students to craft semi-detailed maps of their town.
 It’s also a wonderful way for your students to pick up some essential vocabulary regarding areas around their town, such as hospital, church, post office, gas station, park and many more.

 - Large rectangular paper, which will act as the drawing board for your students’ maps.
 It’s great to have each student name their town on the top-center before they begin to create their map.

-- Optional: You may want to craft a worksheet with the different areas one may find on a map.
+- Optional: A worksheet with the different areas one may find on a map.
 This will help guide your students and allow them to think about the different places they can reference on the worksheet and how it may relate to their home, which will be used as the starting point.

-- You will first want to give your students a detail visual of what they should create.
-You can make a map of your town to show them.
-You can also use your map to present the different types of places that can be found around your home.
+- Use your map to present the different types of places that can be found around your home.
 A good example of this would be the very animated tourist maps you may find when traveling to touristic towns.
-They are often more fun and have a comical three-dimensional feel, like this one.
+They are often more fun and have a comical three-dimensional feel.

-- Once your students have a visual, present the worksheet and the different types of places found in an average town.
-Have them go down the list with you and the class and check-off or circle the specific places that are near their home.
+- Present the worksheet and the different types of places found in an average town.
+Have them go down the list with you and the class and check off or circle the specific places that are near their home.

-- Have your students place their home in the center of their map as the staring point.
+- Have your students place their home in the center of their map as the starting point.
 Instruct them to choose an initial place they can draw, which is just a street away from their home.
-This will give them an easy reference point and will allow their minds to begin making connections by roads.

 - After all questions are answered and they have a visual reference in mind, let their creative map-making skills run wild.